MIT-LCP/mimic-code/README.md

 - Commit your changes to the forked repository.
 - Submit a pull request to the [MIMIC code repository](https://github.com/MIT-LCP/mimic-code), using the method described at: https://help.github.com/articles/using-pull-requests/

+We encourage users to share concepts they have extracted by writing code which generates a materialized view.
+These materialized views can then be used by researchers around the world to speed up data extraction.
+For example, ventilation durations can be acquired by creating the ventdurations view in [etc/ventilation-durations.sql](https://github.com/MIT-LCP/mimic-code/blob/master/etc/ventilation-durations.sql).

 ## Coding style

 Please refer to the [style guide](https://github.com/MIT-LCP/mimic-code/blob/master/styleguide.md) for guidelines on formatting your code for the repository.

-## Build system
+## Building MIMIC automatically

-In order for contributed views and tables to build seemlessly, they need to be added to the build system.
-Please refer to the [Makefile guide](https://github.com/MIT-LCP/mimic-code/blob/master/Makefile.md)
+A Makefile build system has been created to facilitate the building of the MIMIC database, and optionally contributed views from the community.
+Please refer to the [Makefile guide](https://github.com/MIT-LCP/mimic-code/blob/master/Makefile.md) for more details.